-Transmission of CMV occurs from person to person and is not associated with food, water, or animals.
+Transmission of Cytomegalovirus passes from person to person and is not associated with food, water, or animals.
 CMV is not highly contagious but has been shown to spread in households and among young children in daycare centers.

 For young children and families to avoid CMV and other viruses, this is why hand washing and avoiding touching the face (specifically the mouth, eyes, and nose) is important.
 The virus, if passed onto a hand, may not enter the body, but if this hand touches the mouth, eyes, or nose, it is able to enter the body.